monaabd27/6.835-project/README.md

 ## Prereqs for running:
-Windows, Leapmotion 3.2.1 SDK (https://developer.leapmotion.com/releases/leap-motion-orion-321), Python 2.7 64 bit
+Windows, Leapmotion 3.2.1 SDK (https://developer.leapmotion.com/releases/leap-motion-orion-321), Python 2.7 64 bit, microphone connected to computer

 ## To run:
 Copy the contents of packages/leap into the main directory where main.py is